Rozanova/App-Design/Syllabus.md

 - Students will apply standard usability heuristics to their designs and demonstrate knowledge of these heuristics through giving feedback to other students on the usability heuristic of their designs.

-- Students will compare and contrast Human-Centered Design, Speculative Design, and Critical Design and design critically whether for an experimental artifact or for a practical and realistic one.
+- Students will learn about Human-Centered Design and it's critique, Speculative and Critical Design, Design for Social Innovation, and Ludic Design.
+They will be encouraged to design critically whether for an experimental artifact or for a practical one intended for day-to-day use.

 - Students will familiarize themselves with design for accessability and include this knowledge into their designs.